DuPont says North America storms, Ukraine disruptions to hurt results

 The company's agriculture business, which is benefiting from rising demand for fertilizers, seeds and pesticides, reported an operating profit for the fourth quarter compared with a loss a year earlier.

-DuPont, in a regulatory filing on Monday, also reaffirmed its operating earnings forecast of $4.20-$4.45 per share for the year ending December 31. (r.reuters.com/pyf57v)
+DuPont, in a regulatory filing on Monday, also reaffirmed its operating earnings forecast of $4.20-$4.45 per share for the year ending Dec.
+31. ()

 The company's shares fell 1 percent in extended trading on Monday.
 The stock closed at $67.35 on the New York Stock Exchange.